billstclair/elm-default-in-port-record/README.md

 Opera 40.0.2308.81

 This project is for elucidation of an Elm compiler bug.
+I reported it in the elm-compiler project as [issue #1510](https://github.com/elm-lang/elm-compiler/issues/1510).

 Build index.js with: